TerryHowe/JeepTech/thing/index.md

 from Tom Wanamaker

-The Motorcraft distributor used on the 258 (4.2L) I6 has opening for vacumn advance that allows water in.
+The Motorcraft distributor used on the 258 (4.2L) I6 has opening for vacuum advance that allows water in.
 If you drive though 2-3 inches of water at 15-20 mph, it is likely your distributor will get wet.
 It can take a few days for it to completely dry out.
 If you run a bead of RTV around the edge of the cap before installation and gob